Purdue-SoCET/ZS-Project-public/tech/README.md

 Our goal is to validate and incorporate AS800 as a new custom PDK into the OpenROAD through the platform bring-up process.

 # File description
-For GDS files, see the https://github.com/Purdue-SoCET/ZS-Project-public/tree/main/cells AS800.tech.lef: The tech LEF for AS800 containing the physical rules for laying out the different layers of AS800 PDK.
-NAND.macro.lef: The macro/cell LEF for the NAND cell AS800.lyt:
+For GDS files, see the https://github.com/Purdue-SoCET/ZS-Project-public/tree/main/cells\n AS800.tech.lef: The tech LEF for AS800 containing the physical rules for laying out the different layers of AS800 PDK. \n NAND.macro.lef: The macro/cell LEF for the NAND cell \n AS800.lyt: Layout view file for AS800, used to store layer and window display properties in KLayout. \n AS800layers.lyp: Layer property file for AS800, for use in KLayout for formatting how different layers should look and displayed. \n
-AS800layers.lyp: